The current Governors of our school are:-

 The governing body of Scole Primary School works extremely hard to fulfil these duties.
 The on-going success of the school is due in part to the diligence and expertise that exists within the group and the governors are committed to developing the school to achieve outstanding outcomes for all.

-Summary of work undertaken in the Spring Term 2017 (1st Half)
+Summary of work undertaken in the Autumn Term 20197 ( 2nd Half)

-This half term the committee reviewed two sections of the school’s self-evaluation document (SEF).
-The group also reviewed the Science & Collective Worship policies.
+This half term the committee reviewed four sections of the school’s self-evaluation document (SEF).
+The group also reviewed the Special Educational Needs and Relationship and Sex Education policies.

 Personnel & Community Links